OAGi/Score/docs/user_guide/index.rst

    BIE nodes are initialized only if the user has expanded the parent tree node of those BIEs.

-The “Branch” drop-down field allows for filtering the above panels based on the release.
-If the “All” option is selected, the above panel provides analytics for all BIEs regardless of their release.
+The "Branch" drop-down field allows for filtering the above panels based on the release.
+If the "All" option is selected, the above panel provides analytics for all BIEs regardless of their release.

 Core Component Management